 Jakob Nielsen of the Nielsen Norman Group defines usability as “a quality attribute that assesses how easy user interfaces are to use.”

-Professionals often confuse learnability with usability.
+People often confuse learnability with usability.
 While these two are similar concepts, they are a bit different.

 These questions focus on learning-centered usability.
-The page may be usable.
+The page or screen may be usable.
 It may enable students to complete tasks.
 But does it actually help them learn?
 Obviously, usability and learnability are inextricably linked.
 One cannot exist without the other.